warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 Go to [http://vitis.gramene.org/](http://vitis.gramene.org/)

 Locate the search box at the top left corner of the page.
 Type a search term (gene, species, pathway, ontology term, protein domain, etc.).
-For the exercises below, we will focus on searching for the grape PHYB gene or VIT_05s0077g00940.
+For the exercises below, we will focus on searching for the grape PHYB gene or Vitvi05g00130.

 **PanGenome Search Interface**

 **Querying a Gene**

-Let’s start by typing “PHY...B” in the search box and observe the auto-completion suggestions that pop-up as you type, as well as the various data categories in which the potential results are organized.
+Let’s start by typing "PHYB" in the search box and observe the auto-completion suggestions that pop-up as you type, as well as the various data categories in which the potential results are organized.

 ![auto-complete](images/pangrape1.png "PanGrape auto-complete")

 The image below shows the default view of the [results from searching for PHYB](http://vitis.gramene.org/?filters={%22status%22:%22init%22,%22operation%22:%22AND%22,%22negate%22:false,%22marked%22:false,%22leftIdx%22:0,%22rightIdx%22:3,%22children%22:[{%22fq_field%22:%22_terms%22,%22fq_value%22:%22PHYB%22,%22name%22:%22PHYB%22,%22category%22:%22Gene%22,%22leftIdx%22:1,%22rightIdx%22:2,%22negate%22:false,%22showMenu%22:false,%22marked%22:true}],%22showMarked%22:true,%22showMenu%22:false,%22moveCopyMode%22:%22%22,%22searchOffset%22:0,%22rows%22:20}&genomes=) (phytochrome B).
 Depending on how the gene name, locus name, gene synonyms and gene description were assigned to a gene model, you may get one or multiple hits for a query.
+You may narrow down your search by clicking on the spider gear icon and selecting the species you are interesting in (see image).

 ![PHYB](images/pangrape2.png "Search PHYB")

 Select “PHYB” from the Gene list of results.
-Notice that it has a number 4 next to it; this indicates that there are four genes associated with it.
-You will see the four genes associated with this term, including the grape VIT_05s0077g00940 model.
-Even though the v4 (Vitvi05g00130) model is identical to VIT_05s0077g00940, the annotation for v4 gene models is still under way, and in this case has not been associated with “PHYB”.
-Therefore, we encourage you to focus on the v3 model for your gene of interest, and compare side-to-side its structure with the corresponding v4 model by looking at the pair in their corresponding gene family tree (see the Homology section below).
+Notice that it has a number  next to it; this indicates that there are four genes associated with it.
+You will see five closely related gene names associated with this term, including the grape Vitvi05g00130 model.
+Even though the v4 (Vitvi05g00130) model is identical to Vitvi05g00130.

 ![search results](images/pangrape3.png "Search results")